Little Ashes

-Little Ashes is a 2008 Spanish-British drama film set against the backdrop of Spain during the 1920s and 1930s, as three of the era's most creative young talents meet at university and set off on a course to change their world.
-Luis Buñuel watches helplessly as the friendship between surrealist painter Salvador Dalí and the poet Federico García Lorca develops into a love affair.
+Little Ashes is a 2008 Spanish-British drama film directed by Paul Morrison and written by Philippa Goslett.
+It is set in Spain during the 1920s and 1930s, where three of the era's most creative talents meet at university.
+Luis Buñuel, later a noted filmmaker, is dismayed as his friends, surrealist painter Salvador Dalí and poet Federico García Lorca, develop a love affair.

 Little Ashes won the GLAAD Media Award for "Outstanding Film−Limited Release" during the 21st GLAAD Media Awards.

 Plot

 In 1922, 18-year-old Salvador Dalí (Robert Pattinson) arrives at art school in Madrid.
 The Residencia de Estudiantes, or Students' Residence, is a modern environment which encourages Spain's brightest young minds.
 Salvador, who is determined to become a great artist, soon catches the attention of the Resis social elite — poet Federico García Lorca (Javier Beltrán) and aspiring filmmaker Luis Buñuel (Matthew McNulty).
 Together, they form the nucleus of the most modern artist group in Madrid.

-Their private lives become increasingly complex, as Federico ignores the advances of devoted friend and writer Magdalena (Marina Gatell), and Salvador himself feels the pull of Federico's magnetism.
+Their private lives become increasingly complex, as Federico ignores the advances of devoted friend and writer Magdalena (Marina Gatell), and Salvador also feels the pull of Federico's magnetism.
 Luis, becoming increasingly isolated by the duo's closeness, decides to move to Paris to fulfill his own artistic ambitions.
 Meanwhile, Salvador and Federico leave Madrid to spend the summer at the seaside village of Cadaques, at the home of Dalí's family.

-Federico finds himself accepted into the Dalí family as he and Salvador grow closer until, one night, their friendship becomes romantic.
+Federico finds himself accepted into the Dalí family as he and Salvador grow closer.
+One night their friendship becomes romantic.
 Even as they draw closer, their relationship appears doomed.
 Luis visits them at university and becomes more suspicious and appalled by their apparent intimacy.

-Salvador finds Federico's obsession more than he is prepared to handle, and eventually leaves for Paris.
+Salvador finds Federico's obsession more than he is prepared to handle, and eventually also leaves for Paris.
 Enveloped by the high society and decadence there, Salvador is soon entangled with Gala (Arly Jover), a married woman with a penchant for celebrities.
 When Federico visits, he finds his friend is a changed man, both in his life and his politics.

 Background

-Details of the relationship between artist Salvador Dalí and poet Federico García Lorca have long been the subject of speculation and debate among historians and biographers.
+Details of the relationship between Salvador Dalí and Federico García Lorca have long been the subject of speculation and debate among historians and biographers.
 In Little Ashes, Dalí's and Lorca's feelings are shown deepening into a love affair that the sexually repressed painter tries (but fails) to consummate.

 Between 1925 and 1936, during the course of their friendship, Dalí and Lorca exchanged numerous letters.
 The original manuscripts of Dalí's letters to Lorca are held by the Fundación Federico García Lorca in Madrid, and those of Lorca to Dalí are held by Fundacion Gala-Salvador Dalí in Pubol, as well as in private collections.
 While it is widely acknowledged that Lorca was infatuated with Dalí, for years the painter denied entering into a relationship with Lorca.